shakebugs/shake-docs/docs/android/customer-feedback/invoke.md

 motion gesture is required to invoke Shake.

 ### Button
-This invocation event will create the floating button on top of your app's UI which users can clearly see at all times.
-This button can be dragged to a more suitable position.
+This invocation event creates a floating button on top of your app's UI which users can clearly see at all times.
+The button can be dragged around the screen.

 :::note